lbryio/lbrycrd/README.md

 [![Build Status](https://travis-ci.org/lbryio/lbrycrd.svg?branch=master)](https://travis-ci.org/lbryio/lbrycrd)
 [![MIT licensed](https://img.shields.io/dub/l/vibe-d.svg?style=flat)](https://github.com/lbryio/lbry-desktop/blob/master/LICENSE)

-LBRYcrd uses a blockchain similar to bitcoin's to implement an index and payment system for content on the LBRY network.
+LBRYcrd - The LBRY blockchain uses a blockchain similar to bitcoin's, to implement an index and payment system for content on the LBRY network.
 It is a fork of bitcoin core.
 In addition to the libraries used by bitcoin, LBRYcrd also uses icu4c.

-Please read the [lbry.tech overview](https://lbry.tech/overview) for a general understanding of the LBRY pieces.
-From there you could read the [LBRY spec](https://spec.lbry.com/) for specifics on the data in the blockchain.
+Please read the [lbry.tech overview](https://lbry.tech/overview) for general understanding of the LBRY pieces.
+From there you could read the [LBRY spec](https://spec.lbry.com/) for specific information on the data in the blockchain.

 ## Installation

 Latest binaries are available from https://github.com/lbryio/lbrycrd/releases.
-There is no installation procedure; the CLI binaries will run as-is and will have any uncommon dependencies statically linked into the binary.
+There is no installation procedure; the CLI binaries will run as-is and will have any uncommon dependencies, statically linked into the binary.
 The QT GUI is not supported.
 LBRYcrd is distributed as a collection of executable files; traditional installers are not provided.

 ## Usage